How Nike’s Direct-to-Consumer Strategy Transformed Its Business Model

 Actionable Takeaways for Startups

-• Embrace Digital: Build a strong online presence with a focus on customer experience.
+• Embrace Digital: Build a strong online presence focused on customer experience.

-• Leverage Data: Use analytics to understand customer behavior and personalize offerings.
+• Leverage Data: Use analytics to understand customer behavior and personalize your offerings.

 • Master Omnichannel: Create a seamless experience across all touchpoints.